 The egoic energy field of a human being tends to dissolve in the morphic field of a true guru.
 This is the secret and power of satsang.
-In its place arises sat chit ananda.
+In its place arises sat chit ananda, Being Consciousness Joy/Peace.
 For beings who are ready for the ego to dissolve, this is a true blessing.
 For egos that aren’t ready to dissolve, satsang can be a terrifying experience of the death and dissolution of all false identity and clinging.